Nursing and Midwifery Council

 The Nursing and Midwifery Council (NMC) is the regulator for nursing and midwifery professions in the UK.
 The NMC maintains a register of all nurses, midwives and specialist community public health nurses and nursing associates eligible to practise within the UK.
-It sets and reviews standards for their education, training, conduct and performance.
+It sets and reviews standards for their education, training and performances.
 The NMC also investigates allegations of impaired fitness to practise (i.e. where these standards are not met).

 It has been a statutory body since 2002, with a stated aim to protect the health and well-being of the public.
 The NMC is also a charity registered with the Charity Commission, charity number 1091434 and in Scotland with the Office of the Scottish Charity Regulator, charity number SC038362.
 All Council members are trustees of the charity.

 History

 UKCC

 In 1983, the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (UKCC) was set up following the Nurses, Midwives and Health Visitors Act 1979, replacing the General Nursing Council for England and Wales established by the Nurses Registration Act 1919, the Central Midwives Board in London and seven other bodies.
 The UKCC was expected to maintain a register of UK nurses, midwives and health visitors, provide guidance to registrants, and handle professional misconduct complaints.
 At the same time, National Boards were created for each of the UK countries.
 Their main functions were to monitor the quality of nursing and midwifery education courses, and to maintain the training records of students on these courses.

-In 1990 the UKCC introduced Project 2000 a higher education scheme in the United Kingdom for nursing qualifications.
-In 1991 the UKCC agreed proposals for Post-registration Education and Practice (PREP).
+In 1990, the UKCC introduced Project 2000, a higher education scheme in the United Kingdom for nursing qualifications.
+In 1991 the UKCC agreed on proposals for Post-registration Education and Practice (PREP).
 PREP took several years to introduce, with the final framework being agreed in 1994, and the scheme itself being introduced in 1995.
 PREP developed into the current scheme of Revalidation which was implemented in April 2016.